David McCallum: Early roles

-In 1951, McCallum became assistant stage manager of the Glyndebourne Opera Company.
-He began his acting career doing boy voices for BBC Radio in 1947 and taking bit parts in British films from the late 1950s.
-His first acting role was in Whom the Gods Love, Die Young playing a doomed royal.
+He began his acting career doing boy voices for BBC Radio in 1946.
+In an interview with Alan Titchmarsh broadcast on 3 November 2010, McCallum stated that he had held his Equity card since 1946.
 A James Dean-themed photograph of McCallum caught the attention of the Rank Organisation, who signed him in 1956.
-However, in an interview with Alan Titchmarsh broadcast on 3 November 2010, McCallum stated that he had actually held his Equity card since 1946.

-His early roles included an outlaw in Robbery Under Arms (1957) (where he met future wife Jill Ireland), junior radio operator Harold Bride in A Night to Remember (1958), and a juvenile delinquent in Violent Playground (1958).
+His early roles included Hell Drivers, where he met actress Jill Ireland, who he would later marry, an outlaw in Robbery Under Arms (1957), junior radio operator Harold Bride in A Night to Remember (1958), and a juvenile delinquent in Violent Playground (1958).
 His first American film was Freud: The Secret Passion (1962), directed by John Huston, which was shortly followed by a role in Peter Ustinov's Billy Budd.

 McCallum played Lt.
 Cmdr.
-Eric Ashley-Pitt in The Great Escape, which was released in 1963.
-He took the role of Judas Iscariot in 1965's The Greatest Story Ever Told.
-His other television roles included two appearances on The Outer Limits in the episodes "The Sixth Finger" (1963) and "The Forms of Things Unknown" (1964), and a guest appearance on Perry Mason in 1964 as defendant Phillipe Bertain in "The Case of the Fifty Millionth Frenchman".
+Eric Ashley-Pitt in The Great Escape, which was released in 1963, and Judas Iscariot in 1965's The Greatest Story Ever Told.
+His television roles included appearances on The Outer Limits in the episodes "The Sixth Finger" (1963) and "The Forms of Things Unknown" (1964), and Perry Mason in 1964 as defendant Phillipe Bertain in "The Case of the Fifty Millionth Frenchman".